 Nature and Awareness-Driven Wellbeing for Youth Workers

-An Erasmus+ project to take care of those who care of youth
+An Erasmus+ project to take care of those who care of others

 What is NADYW?

 NADYW is an initiative supporting the wellbeing of youth workers through Awareness Through the Body (ATB), nature-based practices, and a vibrant community of practice.
-Delivered by Social Innovators Bulgaria (SIB) and Evolving Education (EE) and co-funded by the Erasmus+ European program, the project helps build emotional resilience, deepen self-awareness, and foster community connection.
+Delivered by Social Innovators Bulgaria (SIB) and Evolving Education Social Action (EESA) and co-funded by the Erasmus+ European program, the project helps build emotional resilience, deepen self-awareness, and foster community connection.

 Why join?